2023 Jeep Grand Cherokee 4xe

 Our VerdictThe Edmunds Vehicle Testing Team evaluates a fresh batch of vehicles every week, pairing objective assessments at our test track with real-world driving on city streets, freeways and winding roads.
 The data we gather results in our Expert Ratings.
 They’re based on 30-plus scores that cover every aspect of the automotive experience.

 How does the Grand Cherokee 4xe drive?
 The Grand Cherokee 4xe is certainly powerful.
-At our Edmunds test track, it accelerated from zero to 60 mph in just 5.5 seconds, a full second quicker than the 5.7-liter V8 Grand Cherokee we last tested.
+At our Edmunds test track, it accelerated from zero to 60 mph in just 5.5 seconds — significantly quicker than the V6 Grand Cherokee, which needs a full 8 seconds.
 Unfortunately the driving experience deteriorates from there.
 Handling isn't too bad for such a heavyset SUV, but you really feel the weight around each corner and it doesn't match with how athletic it feels in a straight line.

 What's most disappointing about the 4xe is its around-town drivability.
 The hybrid powertrain doesn't blend the power from the engine and electric motor as well as it should, so it can be a challenge to drive this Jeep smoothly in stop-and-go traffic.
 As consolation, the Grand Cherokee is better than most other SUVs for going off-road, though the 4xe's inconsistent power delivery could be problematic for precise off-road driving.